hollywoodpig/mvc-minimal/readme.md

 - All your controllers and models classes must be static
 - All templates must have `.phtml` file extension
 - This "framework" uses sqlite and it creates automatically at `./database/database.sqlite`
 - Your database should setup automatically.
-If needed for your model, just add a `__constructStatic` method with `create table if not exists ... (...)` statement
+You might add `__constructStatic` method with `create table if not exists ... (...)` statement and call it after the class definition

 ## Setup project